Juneau, Alaska: Public transportation

 Local government operates a bus service under the name Capital Transit.

 Walking, hiking, and biking

 Residents walk, hike, or ride bicycles for recreational purposes and for transportation.
-The downtown area of Juneau has sidewalks, and the neighborhoods on the hill above downtown are accessible by foot.
+The downtown area of Juneau has sidewalks, outdoors flights of stairs, and the neighborhoods on the hill above downtown are accessible by foot.
 Some roads in the city also have bike lanes, and there is a bike path parallel to the main highway.

 Infrastructure

 Healthcare

 The city and borough is primarily served by Bartlett Regional Hospital in Juneau's Twin Lakes area.
 The hospital also serves the nearby remote communities of Hoonah, Haines, and Skagway.
-Individuals in these communities must be airlifted to the hospital via helicopter or air ambulance (ranging from a 20-minute to a 45-minute flight, depending on location).
+Individuals from those communities are airlifted in emergencies to the hospital via helicopter or air ambulance (a 20-minute to a 45-minute flight).

 Utilities

 Juneau is served by the following utilities: